-Remote RS485 over network: hardware and software solutions
+How to share RS485 over Ethernet with hardware and software converters

 Even if you aren’t an industrial control engineer or a peripheral software developer, there’s still a good chance you’ve had to deal with COM ports (RS485/485/422) in your everyday life.
-Working with serial equipment or applications supporting COM port communications, you may, sooner or later, feel the need to access your devices remotely.
+Working with serial equipment or applications supporting COM port communications, you may, sooner or later, feel the need to share RS485 ports over Ethernet and access your devices remotely.

-In this article we’ll have a look at two most convenient and popular ways to share RS485 over Ethernet and consider all benefits each method provides.
+In this article we’ll have a look at two most convenient and popular ways to share RS485 over Ethernet - software and hardware RS485 to Ethernet converters, and consider all benefits each method provides.

 Let’s see how it works step-by-step: